 He is a full-time freelance fine artist, scenic artist, illustrator, 2D digital animator, poet and writer.
-Since 2003 he exhibited his work in South Africa, and internationally with an art exhibition in Munich and Hof, in Germany during 2005 and 2006.
-He gained support from several art collectors in Europe, America and South Africa.
+Since 2003 he exhibited his work in South Africa, and in the same year received his first international exposure with the South African Artists online gallery.
+He had his first international art exhibition in Munich and Hof, in Germany during 2005 and 2006.
+Since then he gained support from several art collectors in Europe, America and South Africa.
 From 2004 through to 2016 he furthered his scenic experience while working in Dubai and South Africa on several industrial, film and television scenic art projects.

-Since 2010, as a self-taught animator, he received recognition for a short film created for a South African Broadcast Corporation documentary and animation collaboration projects for corporation info-graphics.
+Since 2010, as a self-taught animator, he received recognition for a short film created for a SABC documentary and animation collaboration projects for corporation info-graphics.
 In 2013 he received a first-place award for a medical animation competition for the Iheed institute.
 Poetry and writing developed from his fine art, illustration and animation creations, in the form of comic books, animated poems and an illustrated poetry eBook.

-In 2019 with the introduction of augmented reality to his artwork linked to the Artivive App, this medium has taken him on a new journey with exhibition invitations to showcase these Artivive artworks as well as workshops on creating augmented reality artworks for the Artivive App.
-It has allowed his participation in the 5th Ranetas VR Fest in Alcaniz, Spain and Comic Con Africa and collaboration projects with Artivive.
+In 2019 with the introduction of augmented reality to his artwork linked to the Artivive App, this medium has taken him on a new journey with his participation in the 2019 5th Ranetas VR Fest in Alcaniz, Spain.